-Term Definition in English in Ukrainian Definition 1 2 3 4 5 1 Audit А An auditing procedure, that establishes existence and ownership of assets and liabilities 2 Teeming and lading В policies and procedures adopted by the management of an entity to assist in achieving management's objective of ensuring, as far as practicable, the orderly and efficient conduct of its business, including adherence to management policies, the safeguarding of assets, prevention and detection of frauds and errors, the accuracy and completeness of the accounting records, and the timely preparation of reliable financial information an independent appraisal activity within the 3 Internal evidence С an independent appraisal activity within the organization for the review of financial, accounting and other operations done as a basis of service to the management.
-It is a managerial control which functions by measuring and evaluating the effectiveness of other controls 4 External evidence D a method by which a cashier misappropriates receipts from customers by suppressing the receipt and subsequent receipts from other customers which are accounted as receipts from customers who have paid before.
+Term Definition in English in Ukrainian ] Demilion 1 2 3 4 5 1 Audit A An auditing procedure, that establishes existence and ownership of assets and liabilities 2 Teeming and Lading в policies and procedures adopted by the management of an entity to assist in achieving management's objective of ensuring, as far as practicable, the orderly and efficient conduct of its business, including adherence to management policies, the safeguarding of assets, prevention and detection of frauds and errors, the accuracy and completeness of the accounting records, and the timely preparation of reliable financial information an independent appraisal activity within the organization for the review of financial, 3 Internal Evidence С accounting and other operations done as a basis of service to the management.
+It is a managerial control which functions by measuring and evaluating the effectiveness of other controls 4 External Evidence D a method by which a cashier misappropriates receipts from customers by suppressing the receipt and subsequent receipts from other customers are accounted as receipts from customers who have paid before.
 In this process a cashier misappropriates cash and makes good balances periodically thereby misusing the receipts.
-5 Corroborative evidence Е Evidence means that an auditor has to obtain additional evidence to support the transaction from internal or external sources.
+5 Corroborative evidence E Evidence means that an auditor has to obtain additional evidence to support the transaction from internal or external sources.

-1 2 3 4 5 6 Internal control F Evidence generated within the organization and reliable if there is a sound internal control system 7 Internal audit G Evidence generated outside the organistion and not influenced by the internal control system 8 Vouching Н An auditing procedure, that establishes the genuineness of a transaction and applies to income and expenditures 9 Verification I a procedure for segregating the transaction at the end of the year for identifying transactions, which have taken place after the balance sheet date but which relate to the period prior to the Balance sheet date.
+1 2 3 4 5 6 internal control F Evidence generated within the organization and reliable if there is a sound internal control system 7 Internal audit G Evidence generated outside the organistion and not influenced by the internal control system 8 Vouching Н An auditing procedure, that establishes the genuineness of a transaction and applies to income and expenditures 9 Verification I a procedure for segregating the transaction at the end of the year for identifying transactions, which have taken place after the balance sheet date but which relate to the period prior to the Balance sheet date.
 10 Cut-off procedure J an independent examination of the financial information of an entity, whether profit oriented or not, irrespective of the size or legal form, when such an examination is conducted with a view to expressing an opinion thereon

-Fill in the Table 5.2 with main differences between accounting, auditing and investigation.
+Fill in the Tab.
+5.2 with main differences between accounting, auditing and investigation.